Program Coordinator: Sheri Erickson, Ph.DCenter for Business 204B, email@example.com

 Admission to the program requires a bachelor's degree in accounting or finance.
 In addition, those graduating with a finance degree must have successfully completed Intermediate Accounting I and II in order to take courses in this program.

-In addition to the above, International applicants must provide the following:
+In addition to the four items above, please complete and submit the following:

 *Students with bachelor’s degree in disciplines outside accounting and finance must have the equivalent of ACCT 330, intermediate accounting I, ACCT 331, intermediate accounting II, ACCT 350, cost accounting, FINC 340, financial management, and FINC 360, principles of investment.
 Bachelor’s degrees will be evaluated by the School of Business faculty to determine whether any additional undergraduate coursework is necessary to be admitted to the program.